 Living in draughty/damp/hot/poorly ventilated/dirty environments can cause suffering and illness

 Provide constant access to safe hiding places to escape if feeling afraid.
 Rabbits need to hide from things that scare them.

 - Rabbits are intelligent and inquisitive.
 If they’re bored, they may suffer so they'll need daily exercise opportunities to stay fit and healthy.

 - Provide enough bedding to keep warm.
 Bedding should be safe to eat, e.g. dust-free straw/hay.

 - Rabbit's need regular (ideally constant) access to suitable toileting places.
-If providing litter trays use newspaper, hay/straw, shredded paper and/or natural wood or paper-based non-clumping, non-expanding cat litter.
+If providing litter trays use newspaper, hay/straw, shredded paper and/or paper-based non-clumping, non-expanding cat litter.